mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 (Transcriber’s Note: The quote is from Angelus Silesius (Johann Scheffler), German mystic, 1624-1677.
 “The rose is without ‘why’; it blooms simply because it blooms.
 It pays no attention to itself, nor does it ask whether anyone sees it.”)

 Rose exists without any reason.
-I think so: rose exists without any reason, why the rose blooms in the beautiful, big garden, or in a small garden, or wherever.
+I think so: rose exists without any reason.
+Why the rose blooms in a beautiful, big garden, or in a small garden, or wherever.
 Or you say to a rose, “How happy you are.
 Wonderful, happy rose, you are.”
 Whatever you say, this is coming from human speculation.

-Human speculation doesn’t hit the mark, existence itself – *the rose*.
+Human speculation doesn’t hit the mark, existence itself, *the rose*.
 Before you say whatever it is, rose exists!
 Rose exists.
-Tiny flowers, poppy seeds, blooms in the heart of the mountain.
+Tiny flowers, poppy seeds, bloom in the heart of the mountain.
 You say, “Oh, poor, beautiful flowers.”
 But this is something ‘extra’.
 Whatever you say to a flower: “You are okay,” or “Let’s bloom there.”
 Or you say, “I don’t care.”
 Or you say, “Thank you very much, blooming flower in front of me, in the heart of the mountain.”
 Whatever you say, it doesn’t hit the mark, [the] bullseye.
 Before you say, “Little flowers bloom in the heart of the mountain,” already the beautiful flower’s own life force blooms.
 This is the life of the little flower itself.
 So, the tiny flower exists, without any reason.

 This is [emptiness](glossary#śūnyatā).
 Emptiness means, no reason.
 With no reason, everything exists as it really is.
 And then, when your consciousness starts work, and consciousness catches your existence objectively, at that time, you create lots of things: toward, like, dislike, good, bad; whatever it is.
 Many things come up.